Cubie87/cubie87.github.io/posts/shell.md

 I daily windows, so WSL, but am actively trying out Linux distros (feel free to recommend!)

+Current list of issues stopping me from moving to Linux:
+ - CAD Program Support (VM Solvable, but input latency issues)
+ - OneDrive Files on Demand
+ - AutoHotKey alternative

+I too, am shocked at how short this list is.

 ## Shell

 My shell is zsh running oh-my-zsh with powerlevel10k